Trimbak15/Sorting-algorithm-/README.md

 import java.util.*;

 import java.lang.*;

 import java.io.*;

 public class Main

 {

-	public static void main (String[] args) throws java.lang.Exception {
+	public static void main (String[] args) throws java.lang.Exception

-		//your code here
+	{

 		// bubble sort - in this sorting algorithm we used to sort the element by their adjacent side of there element

 		// i.e (ascending order) -- 1 4 2 3 6 --- 1 2 3 4 6 ***it will directly sort the element in ascending order***

 		// i.e (decending order) -- 1 4 2 3 6 --- 4 2 3 6 1 -- 4 3 6 2 1 -- 4 6 3 2 1 -- 6 4 3 2 1

 		Scanner sc = new Scanner(System.in);

 		int n = sc.nextInt();

 		int arr[] = new int[n];

 		for(int i=0;i<n;i++)
 			{